Day 1 - Vancouver or Calgary to KelownaPick up your RV in Calgary or Vancouver and head to Kelowna, the start of our wine tour.full details

 Overnight in Kelowna

-At Armstrong, turn west on Lansdowne Road and follow the signs about six kilometers through verdant farmland to Hunting Hawk Vineyards in the beautiful Spallumcheen Valley.
-This is one of two vineyards operated by Hunting Hawk, the other being at the historic O’Keefe Ranch in Vernon.
+At Armstrong, turn west on Lansdowne Road and follow the signs about six kilometers through verdant farmland to Edge of the Earth Vineyards in the beautiful Spallumcheen Valley.

-Our recommended campground on the shores of the Shuswap is Blind Bay Resort.
+Our recommended campground on the shores of the Shuswap is Hidden Valley Campground and RV Park.
 This campground welcomes CanaDream guests and offers a discount on camping costs.

 Day 9 - Shuswap Lake to Vancouver or Calgary